 Freezing: To freeze a chocolate bundt cake, place it in a freezer-safe container and freeze for up to two months.
 Let the cake thaw overnight in the fridge before serving.

-Why is bundt cake so moist?-A bundt cake is so moist because of the sugar that gets caramelized around the edges of the pan and then gets soaked into the chocolate bundt cake.
+A bundt cake is so moist because of the sugar that gets caramelized around the edges of the pan and then gets soaked into the chocolate bundt cake.
 This chocolate bundt cake recipe uses coffee and oil which also contributes to its moistness as well.

 More bundt cakes to enjoy